turbolent/IncrementalComputation/README.md

 **Why this order:**
 1. `CycleInterceptor` first - detect cycles before any other processing
 2. `CacheInterceptor` second - return cached values early to avoid unnecessary work
-3. `ReverseDepsInterceptor` last - manages internal stack that requires matched `willFetch`/`didCompute` calls
+3. `ReverseDepsInterceptor` last - manages internal tracking that requires matched `willFetch`/`didCompute` calls

-**Note:** With this order, cached queries won't have new dependencies recorded.
+With this order, cached queries won't have new dependencies recorded.
 This is typically fine since dependencies are established during first computation and rebuilt after invalidation.